 - Some people are also more prone to hypopigmentation than others.

 - People with dark skin are at higher risk for hypopigmentation than those with light skin.

 Most times this color loss, called post inflammatory hypopigmentation, is not permanent.
 However, it can take a long time to regenerate the lost pigment.
 Learn more about hypopigmentation in our post, Light Spots & Hypopigmentation - 9 Ways to Fix Them.

-Sun exposure is a major cause of hyperpigmentation, and more sun exposure can worsen areas that are already dark.
+Sun exposure is a major cause of hyperpigmentation, and more sun exposure can make dark spots even worse.

-Additionally, melanin can be overproduced after a skin injury (like burns, cuts or acne).
-This is also called post-inflammatory hyperpigmentation.
+Melanin can also be overproduced after a skin injury (like a burn, a cut, or acne).
+When this happens, it's called post-inflammatory hyperpigmentation.

 Micro-needling is one method of skin rejuvenation that has proven safe for all skin types.
 Click the link to learn more about why it is better than other methods of skin restoration.
 If you want to learn about other methods of skin rejuvenation, check out our blog post, "You’ve decided to do some skin rejuvenation, but how do you decide what to work on first?"

 Masterpiece Skin Restoration is your online resource for all things medical aesthetics, skincare, beauty, and wellness.
 We keep you up to date on leading edge technology and the services available to help you restore your natural beauty.